Installation Guide

 Create Your FlowRunner Account

-Sign up for FlowRunner using your Microsoft work account.
+Sign up for FlowRunner using your Microsoft or Google work account.
 The first user from your organization automatically becomes the administrator.

 Create Account